 Delinquent Taxes.
 All unpaid taxes on real and tangible property become delinquent on April 1 of the year following the year in which the taxes were levied.
 Delinquent real property taxes bear interest at the rate of 18% per year from April 1 until paid, or until payment is no longer required or until a tax certificate is sold at auction (from which time the interest rate shall be as bid by the buyer of the tax certificate).
-Delinquent tangible personal property taxes also bear interest at the rate of 18% per year from April 1 until paid.
+Delinquent tangible personal property taxes also bear interest at the rate of 18% per year from April 1 until paid, property taxes also bear interest at the rate of 18% per year from April 1 until paid.
 Delinquent personal property taxes must be advertised within 45 days after delinquency, and after May 1, the property is subject to warrant, levy, seizure and sale.